Skip to main content

 • management of attendance, grades and other academic information.

 To ensure democratic and equal access to higher education, U.Porto provides several social support services.
-The management of these will depend on the processing of some of your personal data where applicable, specifically concerning:
+If you apply for or benefit from these services some of your personal data may be processed for one or more of the following purposes:

 • management of scholarships and other social support;